Table of Contents

 Compared to us, cats have a deeper and more tapered ear canal.
 An accumulation of debris and wax in this deeper canal can cause irritation and subsequent infection, though less so than in dogs.

-The expression “Cats always land on their feet” has its genesis in cats, which can typically sense their body posture at all times and can quickly right themselves after falling.
+The expression “Cats always land on their feet” has its genesis in cats, which can typically sense their body posture at all times and quickly right themselves after falling.

 7. Digestive And Urinary Tracts